 Capacity: ½ quart | Wattage: N/A | Dimensions: 11.38 x 2.31 inches

-If you aren’t looking for the heavy machinery of your standard fare ice cream maker, this option from Sweet Spot requires minimal space and almost no budget.
+If you don't require the capacity or complexity of your standard fare ice cream maker, this option from Sweet Spot requires minimal space and almost no budget.

-To make ice cream, freeze your ice cream maker in the freezer.
-When chilled, take it out, prepare your mix and pour it onto the surface of the pan.
-The ice cream will start to instantly freeze.
+To make ice cream, simply freeze your ice cream maker in the freezer.
+Once chilled, take it out, prepare your mix and pour it onto the surface of the pan.
+The ice cream will instantly start to freeze.

-The perks of this ice cream maker is it makes small batches of fun-to-craft ice cream, though if you’re looking for consistent, creamy ice cream, opt for a heavier duty option.
-If you’re looking to make rolled ice cream, quickly scrape the ice cream as it freezes.
+This no-nonsense unit makes small batches of fun-to-craft ice cream—though if you’re looking for consistent, creamy ice cream, you may wish to opt for a heavier duty choice.
+(Pro tip: if you’re looking to make rolled ice cream, quickly scrape the ice cream as it freezes.)

 Included: Freezer pan, two ice cream spades